ChemicalDevelopment/PGS/README.md

   * GUI Application (Was removed)

 ### Implemented
-  * OpenCL support - Buggy
+  * Multithreaded - Specify `in my.prefs`
   * Link with DB for users to help search

 ### Removed
   * JavaPGS
   * GUI Application (Also going to be implemented)
+  * OpenCL - Too buggy, and multithreaded is better performance